rolan018/apache_flink_and_paimon/README.md

 ```
 ## 📊 What You'll See

-- Your INSERT job will appear in the Flink Web UI and complete successfully
 - Data files will be created in MinIO under the `/warehouse/paimon/` path
 - Paimon maintains full ACID properties with snapshots, manifests, and schema evolution support